 4) Prepare & Interview for your Visa

 Once your visa is approved, you can finalize travel plans to Rochester.
-You are permitted to enter the U.S. up to 30 days prior to the program start date listed on your initial I-20 or DS-2019.
+You are permitted to enter the United States up to 30 days prior to the program start date listed on your initial I-20 or DS-2019.
 This travel restriction does not apply to Immigration Transfer students or Change of Level students.
-Change of Status applicants should not leave the U.S. while their application is pending.
+Change of Status applicants should not leave the US while their application is pending.
 More info on Travel Preparations is available online.

 6) Arrive in Rochester & Report to ISO